hyperh/trello-delete/README.md

       apiKey, token, boardId
     }
     ```
-1. In the terminal: `node index.js`
+1. In the terminal, run the script: `node index.js`